How to Move All cPanel Accounts from One Server to Another

 To add the new server to the DNS cluster, perform the following steps:

-Proceed to Step 8 if your server meets the following conditions:
+Proceed to the next step if your server meets the following conditions:

 - The accounts on your server do not use SSL certificates from a Certificate Authority.

 - Both of your servers use an SNI-capable operating system.